This 6-ingredient Matcha Panna Cotta, is rich, creamy, and loaded with green tea flavours! There's nothing like this

 Milk - You can use semi-skimmed or whole milk for this recipe.
 Whole milk will give you a richer panna cotta.
 Use semi-skimmed milk to cut down a few calories.

-Gelatin - You can use either gelatin powder or gelatin leaves.
+Gelatin - You can use either gelatin powder or gelatin sheets/leaves.
 I've made panna cotta many times and highly recommend using powdered gelatin to achieve the perfect ratio and panna cotta consistency.

 Powdered gelatin needs to be bloomed in a few tablespoons of cold water before adding to the panna cotta.
 You should never boil the gelatin.

 Sugar - You'll need a few tablespoons of caster or granulated sugar for sweetening the matcha panna cotta.

 Matcha - Use high-quality ceremonial-grade matcha for the best flavor and color.
 Make sure to whisk the matcha well into the cream to avoid the formation of any lumps.

 Vanilla Extract - Use good quality vanilla extract for flavoring.

 How to Make Matcha Panna Cotta

-This simple dessert requires a few simple steps and at least 4 hours of refrigeration time.
+This creamy dessert requires a few simple steps and at least 4 hours of refrigeration time.